High-precision source characterization of intermediate mass-ratio black hole coalescences with gravitational waves: The importance of higher-order multipoles: Comparison with SEOBNRv4HM ROM results

 Our parameter estimation results are obtained using \texttt{IMRPhenomXHM} \cite{Garcia-Quiros:2020qpx}, a frequency-domain phenomenological waveform model which is calibrated to numerical relativity waveforms in the comparable mass ratio regime ($q>=1/18$) and to waveforms obtained from solving the perturbative Teukolsky equation for $1/1000>=q>=1/200$.
 As the model is uncalibrated in parts of the mass ratio regime we are looking at (i.e. $1/40<=q<=1/10$), we decide to redo the parameter estimation with a different waveform model for some of the representative cases.
 We choose the boundary cases in our parameter space (as listed in Table \ref{tab:1}) and employ \texttt{SEOBNRv4HM\_ROM} \cite{Cotesta:2020qhw}, an reduced order based effective-one-body model, in both injection and recovery.
-We find that the measurement uncertainties in different parameters do not change significantly and the overall qualitative results hold.
+We find that the measurement uncertainties in different parameters do not change significantly.
 As an example, in Fig. \ref{Fig:compare_Phenom_SEOB}, we show the recovered posteriors for the chirp mass $M_c$ and mass ratio $q$ obtained using both \texttt{IMRPhenomXHM} and \texttt{SEOBNRv4HM\_ROM}.
 As none of the models are calibrated to NR simulations, it is not possible to prefer the results obtained using one of the approximants over others.
 Further, systematic analysis involving different waveform models in injection and recovery is also beyond the scope of the current paper.
-However, we expect the qualitative results of the paper to hold across waveform models.
+However, we expect the general parameter estimation trends presented in the paper, which have been compiled with \texttt{IMRPhenomXHM}, to be applicable to other IMRI waveform models.